CharlesPublic/PathfinderKingmakerMods/README.md

 ## SavegameCleanerMod

+### Currently Broken, need to update for new Patch

 - Remove dead units without loot from the area file
 - Clear the statistic.json file
 - Remove dead summons from the party.json